puneetkaurda/MechaCar_Statistical_Analysis/README.md

 3) What statistical test would you use to test the hypothesis?
 And why?
 Using a multiple linear regression statistical summary would show how the variables impact the safety ratings for MechaCar and their competitors.

-4)What data is needed to run the statistical test?
+4) What data is needed to run the statistical test?
 A random sample of n > 30 for MechaCar and their competitor, would need to be collected including the safety ratings, highway fuel efficiency, and horsepower plus running the data through RStudio.